fbpx Skip to main content

 How long is the concert?

-Concerts are typically under 2 hours and include a 20 minute intermission.
+Palace Series concerts are typically under 2 hours and include a 20 minute intermission.
+The Small Space concerts are typically 75 minutes and may have an intermission.

 Can I take pictures?